serverless-mom/jquery-zine/readme.md

 If you understand Javascript okay but are struggling with jQuery, this book is for you!

 If you've never written a line of Javascript before, some of this book will be a little off-base but you should be able to do all the exercises.
-If you'd like to learn some Javascript before getting started, I recommend the ['Basic Javascript'](https://www.freecodecamp.org/map) course at [freecodecamp.org](https://www.freecodecamp.org).
+If you'd like to learn some Javascript before getting started, I recommend the [Basic Javascript](https://www.freecodecamp.org/map) course at [freecodecamp.org](https://www.freecodecamp.org).

 If you're an experienced developer who is curious about whether jQuery is useful at all, check out Wes Bos' free course at javascript30.com, which teaches you a bunch of browser and code skills all using native Javascript without the need for jQuery.